 Here are specific ways our workers’ compensation attorneys can help you:

-1. In order to support your claim, you must submit documentation, including medical records, accident reports, employment records, and more.
+- To support your claim, you must submit documentation, including medical records, accident reports, employment records, and more.
 Our attorney will know what is required and help ensure that you have what you need to maximize the likelihood of approval of your claim.

-2. We will carefully review all of your expenses and losses due to the incident and make sure that the insurance company doesn’t shortchange you.
+- We will carefully review all of your expenses and losses due to the incident and make sure that the insurance company doesn’t shortchange you.

-3. If for some reason your claim is denied, we will work with the insurance adjuster to understand the reason for the denial and get any additional required documentation to them.
+- If for some reason your claim is denied, we will work with the insurance adjuster to understand the reason for the denial and get any additional required documentation to them.

-4. If we aren’t able to work out a reasonable resolution with the insurance company, we will help you take it to the next step: appeal the decision with the Texas Department of Insurance.
+- If we aren’t able to work out a reasonable resolution with the insurance company, we will help you take it to the next step: appeal the decision with the Texas Department of Insurance.
 This will involve representing your interests in a meeting called a “benefit review conference” and possibly taking it to arbitration or a contested case hearing.
 If that step is unsuccessful, we will help you make an appeal to the division’s appeals panel.

-5. If your employer does not carry workers’ comp insurance, our lawyer can help you bring a lawsuit to recover the money that you deserve for your losses.
+- If your employer does not carry workers’ comp insurance, our lawyer can help you bring a lawsuit to recover the money that you deserve for your losses.

-If You’re Worried about Lost Wages, We Can Help.
+If You’re Worried about Lost Wages, We Can Help

-The experienced and compassionate workers’ compensation attorneys at the Waldman Legal Group will be happy to discuss your case and answer any questions you have — from “does workers’ comp pay for lost wages?” to “how much is my case worth?” to “how do we get started?”
-To schedule a free consultation and learn more about workers’ compensation and lost wages in Texas, call our office now at (713) 688-4878 (HURT).
+Our experienced and compassionate attorneys will be happy to discuss your case and answer any questions you have — from “Does workers’ comp pay for lost wages?” to “How much is my case worth?” to “How do we get started?”
+We have years of experience with the Texas workers’ compensation system and will work with you to ensure your claim is handled correctly from the start.